 What is the Wilder Blean project?

-Kent Wildlife Trust and Wildwood Trust are launching a flagship wilding project, ‘Wilder Blean’, funded by players of People’s Postcode Lottery.
-This groundbreaking project will be taking place in the Blean Woods situated near Herne Bay, Whitstable, and Canterbury.
+Kent Wildlife Trust and Wildwood Trust launched a flagship wilding project, ‘Wilder Blean’, funded by players of People’s Postcode Lottery.
+This groundbreaking project is busy taking place in the Blean Woods situated near Herne Bay, Whitstable, and Canterbury.

 The project will promote stronger habitats by restoring natural processes that are able to withstand the current environmental crisis and species decline, and in the long run, reverse it.